 In Years 7 to 9 all girls have timetabled lessons in Computing.

 The Computer Science modules cover a wide range of skills.
 Year 7 are introduced to the principles of coding by producing sequenced scripts and creating games using Hopscotch.
 Year 8 learn to use the turtle module in Python to sequence instructions and draw beautiful shapes, exploring the connections between programming and art.
-They also enjoy learning about computational thinking in the self-paced Swift Playgrounds environment.
+They also enjoy learning about Swift programming in the self-paced problem-solving Swift Playgrounds environment.
 In addition to this, the girls design web pages using HTML and CSS.
 In Year 9 the girls develop their understanding of the principles of computational thinking and programming, again using Python.

 Year 8 have one collaborative STEM lesson a week as part of the design, electronics and computing carousel.

-At GCSE, girls follow the CIE IGCSE course in Computer Science.
+At GCSE, girls follow the OCR IGCSE course in Computer Science.
 They develop their understanding of the main principles of problem-solving using computers, and apply this to creating computer-based solutions to problems using algorithms and a high-level programming language.
 They also cover how computers work, how to represent data, connect to networks and transfer data, and associated security issues and solutions.

 In the Sixth Form, all girls are given the opportunity to take a Computer Technology course in which they receive support for pursuits such as web or app design, programming, advanced spreadsheets, CAD (computer-aided design) and 3D printing.
 This programme is designed to support pupils who want to increase their knowledge and understanding of computers, or who have interests they may want to pursue at university such as engineering, architecture, graphic design or computer science.